ViciousSquid/ShowTime/README.md

 # Features
 * Nice big fonts
 * Set timers in 15 minute intervals
+* Broadcasts over network - view the timer remotely from the mixing desk!!
 * +15sec and +15min buttons
 * When 5 minutes remain, timer turns yellow
 * When time expires, counter turns red and starts counting up